 "This event is put on by the We Care Group.
 They are the one's who are there every Sunday morning.
 We Care was started up by the Sherwood Park Alliance Church.
 They have since been joined by three other city churches of different denominations.
 They are sponsored by Costco and Safeway and provide food, clothing and bus passes etc for people in need (many are working poor and not homeless).
 Once a year they put on a Christmas dinner donated by Elizabethan Caterers.
 They used to always do that dinner outside in the cold until we agreed to provide the use of our clubhouse.
 Having a warm place to sit down and eat allows the people in need a chance to truly enjoy and appreciate the kindness provided to them.
 We helped feed more than 190 people on Sunday which is similar to the past four years.
 This was the fifth year we have supported this event.
 Every Sunday they provide support to around 100 people.
 I believe it is important to be proud of an organization you can be proud of.
 Being socially responsible and having a positive impact on society are very important attributes to be proud of.
 The Clansmen Rugby Club does many wonderful things for its membership and this is something else to be proud of as well.
 Thank you!" ~ Steve Blink, Clansmen Member.
 To find out more about the We Care group, click HERE.

-EDMONTON BOYS AND GIRLS CLUB, McCAULAY CLUB - Rugby on Thursday
+EDMONTON BOYS AND GIRLS CLUB, McCAULAY CLUB - weekly rugby!

-Every Thursday evening, our Junior Rugby Director Tamara Kulyk brings rugby to the kids in the inner city.
+One evening per week during the fall and winter, our Junior Rugby Director Tamara Kulyk brings rugby to the kids in the inner city.
 The McCaulay Club is located just north of the downtown core and serves many of the at risk youth in the city.
-On Thursdays, Tamara and club members play rugby games in the gym at the club.
+One night per week, Tamara and club members play rugby games in the gym at the club.
 They serve as mentors and provide a safe and fun atmosphere for the youth to learn about rugby.
 As a result, we have witnessed many positive relationships with the children at the club as well as some joining our junior program in the summer.
 For more information, please contact Tamara.
 Click HERE for information regarding the McCaulay Boys and Girls Club.

 FTC - FEED THE CITY INITIATIVE - Food Drive for the Edmonton Food Bank